Hire an Amazon Expert to Grow Your Business in 2025

 An Amazon consulting expert must be “skilled at finding those high volume keywords and crafting your product page in a way that it sells the product, but also feeds the algorithm,” Zona said.

-“[An Amazon expert should be] skilled at finding those high volume keywords and crafting your product page in a way that it sells the product, but also feeds the algorithm.”
+“[An Amazon expert should be] skilled at finding those relevant keywords and crafting your product page in a way that it sells the product, but also feeds the algorithm.”

 That takes familiarity with Amazon keyword research tools like Helium 10 and Ahrefs